tjluoma/textbar-filevault/README.md

 # FileVault Status for TextBar

+_NOTE: As of this writing, 2018-07-23, the import process seems to try to put the scripts into some folder in ~/Library/ for reasons I don't understand.
+I'm investigating._

 Summary: A TextBar recipe to show FileVault’s encryption progress (for use when first enabling FileVault on your Mac).

 ## Why would I want this?